 In Turkey, where I’m from originally, great furniture stands the test of time and is passed down - that sort of furniture is not really incentivised anymore.

 When someone has an unwanted piece of furniture, they can contact Furnishare who reviews the item and collects it from the current owner.
 The item is then placed on the Furnishare platform, where people seeking furniture can view it and lease it.
 This is done through a subscription service at a price Furnishare claims is a ninth of traditional rental stores.
-As we’ve seen with other platforms such as AirBnB, the leasing revenue is split between Furnishare and - for an agreed period - the person who donated the item.
+Similar to other sharing economy platforms, the leasing revenue is split between Furnishare and - for an agreed period - the person who donated the item.

 Another advantage is its focus on maintaining quality; a marketplace doesn’t worry about the quality or type of listings, just the volume.
-As a platform, Furnishare wants to get smarter in its interactions with those who donate and lease furniture, using data to tailor its inventory to reflect what people want and need in their homes, and ensuring furniture is kept at the highest level of utility and value at all times.
+As a platform, Furnishare wants to get smarter in its interactions with those who donate and lease furniture, using data to tailor inventory to reflect what people want and need in their homes, and ensuring furniture is kept at the highest level of utility and value at all times.

 The next few years are going to be about getting the word out about the Furnishare proposition, and for Alpay Koralturk, the wind is blowing in the right direction.
 The entrepreneur says that he’s seeing companies in different sectors making changes that favour access and better utilisation of resources, and from Zipcar to Rent the Runway, the response is often in favour of owning less.